Affiliate disclosure: This post contains no paid placement.

 - Most comfortable: Private driver (£100–145 for the car)

-- Road condition: Good — the toll motorway runs to Thiès; national road onward is maintained
+- Road condition: Good — the toll motorway runs to Thiès; the national road onward is maintained

 The route